NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get paths to an ancestor code from a code

+`ConceptTests.GetPathToAncestor()` - Return paths from the root concept from a specified terminology and code.

 Return paths to/from the specified ancestor code from a specified terminology and code.